FOUNDER AND SENIOR DANCE INSTRUCTOR OF A STEP ABOVE DANCE COMPANY

 Growing up in a military family meant she had to move a lot.
 Ali has lived in Ohio, California, Indiana, Utah, Florida, Alaska, and currently in Georgia.
 She has danced at many different studios throughout those states.
-Today, Ali dances in Tap,Ballet, Acrobatic, and Lyrical classes and has experience in hip hop, gymnastics, and tumbling.
-She also dances with A Step Above’s award winning competition team.
+She has experience teaching many different ages and styles of dance.
+She enjoys teaching tap, ballet, jazz, musical theatre, and acrobatics to students of all ages!

-Ali enjoys being the daughter of dance teacher very much.
+Ali enjoys being the daughter of a dance teacher very much.
 It has given her many opportunities and opened many windows in her life that she never would’ve thought possible.
 She has had the chance to meet many people, including ASADC’s amazing staff!
 She loves traveling wherever the studio takes her.
+Working for the studio means she gets to go many new places she never thought she could go.
 She is excited for what the future holds for her, but for now she is happy in Georgia with A Step Above Dance Company!